manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		1. From **Branch** &gt; select **Create pull request**.
 			It opens main repo in a browser.

-		1. Go to your fork repo `<your-account>/<your-fork>`.
+		1. Go to your fork repo `[your-account]/[your-fork]`.

 	----
 	## About PRs

-	Want to merge your updated fork repo with remote repo? *submit a PR*.
+	Want to merge your updated fork repo (origin) with the main repo (upstream)? *submit a PR*.
 	After committing your changes to `main`, go to your fork repo and *create a PR*.

-	As a moderator (administrator), you can perform tasks, such as review PRs, add comments, approve PRs and merge changes with the remote repo or even request the contributor for further changes.
+	As a moderator (administrator), you can perform tasks, such as review PRs, add comments, approve PRs and merge changes with the main repo or even request the contributor for further changes.

 	> **Tip**: A moderator can approve PRs from other users, but not their own.